Deep reinforcement learning for the control of conjugate heat transfer with application to workpiece cooling: Control of forced convection in 2-D open cavity

 \subsubsection{Free strategy}

-We examine now a third strategy $S_3$ referred to as the free strategy, in which all injectors are independent and free to move along the top cavity wall.
-The edge values for the position $x_k$ of the $k$-th injector read \bal x_{k}^-=-x_m\,,\qquad \qquad x_{k}^+=x_m\,, \eal so two injectors can end up side-by side and even overlapping one another if $|x_l-x_m|<e_i$.
+We examine now a third strategy $S_3$ referred to as the free strategy, in which all injectors are independent and free to move along the top cavity wall {(a mildly constrained optimization problem, relevant for cases where the design is flexible and the practitioner has great freedom to act).} The edge values for the position $x_k$ of the $k$-th injector read \bal x_{k}^-=-x_m\,,\qquad \qquad x_{k}^+=x_m\,, \eal so two injectors can end up side-by side and even overlapping one another if $|x_l-x_m|<e_i$.
 If so, we implement a single injector of width $e_i+|x_l-x_m|$ and maintain the blowing velocity (not the flow rate) for the purpose of automating the set-up design process, meaning that having $n_j$ injectors, two of which overlap exactly (i.e., $|x_l-x_m|=0$) is rigorously equivalent to having $n_j-1$ injectors.
 60 episodes have been run for this case following the exact same procedure as above.